EthicApp-Development/ethicapp-main/CONTRIBUTING.md

 - Git.
 - Node.JS.
 - Linux, or `sh` script-capable operating system, e.g. Windows with [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
+For more information on this head to the appendices of the [following document](https://github.com/EthicApp-Development/ethicapp-main/blob/master/README.md)

 ### 6.2.
 Linters